 WNBA reportedly awarding Toronto an expansion franchise to begin play in 2026

-Toronto will reportedly be awarded an WNBA expansion franchise which will begin play in 2026, according to Shireen Ahmed of CBC.
+Toronto will reportedly be awarded a WNBA expansion franchise which will begin play in 2026, according to Shireen Ahmed of CBC.

 An official announcement is expected on May 23.